-In addition, this project will consider identification of identifiers with respect to the longer term goal of convergence of the naming and addressing schemes used in international telecommunication networks.
+In addition, this task will continue identification of future NNAI with respect to the longer term goal of convergence of the naming and addressing schemes used in international telecommunication networks.

 The objective is a Recommendation(s), as appropriate, containing the results of the above work.

-Implementation and Activation of E.164 Numbering Resources
+6) Implementation and Activation of ITU-T E.164 Numbering Resources

-Rationale: The growth of new and existing telecommunication services, as well as the quantity of network operators and service providers due to the evolution of competition in the telecommunications industry, has resulted in the introduction of numerous new geographic and non-geographic numbering resources domestically and internationally.
+Rationale: The growth of future and existing telecommunication/ICT architectures, capabilities, technologies, applications and services as well as the quantity of network operators and service providers due to the evolution of competition in the telecommunications industry, has resulted in the introduction of numerous new geographic and non-geographic numbering resources domestically, internationally and globally.
 In order for these resources to be activated effectively, new methods are required to increase awareness and implementation of the resources.